Updated: Jan 14

 The rig below is compact, fairly affordable (in Astrophotography standards..) and does not require a laptop as part of the image acquisition process.
 It is a beginner-level setup that only uses the most basic important parts.

-If you wish to dig deeper, we have a full guide about the best beginner astrophotography equipment you can read, and several other links at the end of this post that will teach you more about amateur astrophotography equipment.
+If you wish to dig deeper, we have a full guide about the best beginner astrophotography equipment you can read, as well as a full tutorial post about how to start astrophotography.
+You will also find several other links at the end of this post that will teach you more about amateur astrophotography equipment.

 Our favorite wide field telescope is the Meade 70mm APO Astrograph f/5.
 Let's start by saying that this is not a cheap instrument, and if the costs deters you, you should check out our post about 5 refractor telescopes within your budget, where we suggest a few great telescopes including one as low as $478!